nus-cs2113-AY2324S1/ip/docs/README.md

   1. Date-Time format: `DD/MM/YYYY HHMM`. e.g. 21/10/2023 1730
   2. if the `time is not specified`, please use 2359 by default.

-  General Time: Note that apart from the above formats, the current version of app will treat `any time input` as valid time. e.g. Friday, Birthday of Ethan, etc. Please make wise use of the time input.
+  General Time: Apart from the DateTime format, the current version of app will treat `any time input` as valid time. e.g. Friday, Birthday of Ethan, etc. Please make wise use of the time input.